Charles Higham (archaeologist): Early years and education

 Higham was educated at Raynes Park County Grammar School in South London.
 It was here that he developed an interest in archaeology after volunteering to excavate at the Bronze Age site of Snail Down and Arcy sur Cure in France.
 In 1957, he was offered a place at St Catharine's College, Cambridge to read archaeology and anthropology.
 However, being too young for National Service, he spent two years at the Institute of Archaeology, London University, specialising in the archaeology of the western Roman provinces under Sheppard Frere.
-His teachers included Sir Max Mallowan, the husband of Agatha Christie, and Dame Kathleen Kenyon.
 During his time at the institute, he excavated at the Roman city of Verulamium, and the Iron Age site of Camp du Charlat in France.
 In 1959, he went up to Cambridge, and studied the Neolithic Bronze and Iron Ages of Europe.
-His contemporaries included Colin Renfrew, Barry Cunliffe, Sir Paul Mellars and Queen Margrethe II of Denmark.
-He took a double first, was elected a Scholar of his college in 1960, and played for Cambridge University against Oxford in the university rugby matches of 1961 and 1962.

 He was provided with a State Scholarship in 1962, and embarked on his doctoral research on the prehistoric economic history of Switzerland and Denmark.
 In 1966 he was awarded his doctorate.
-During the course of his research he played rugby for Bedford, Eastern Counties and became an England triallist in 1963 and 1964.
 In 1964, he married Polly Askew.
 They have two sons and two daughters.
 One of his sons, Thomas Higham, is also an archaeologist.